Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Minimax estimation of GACE

 We call the terms $\lambda \E_n[q^2],\lambda\E_n[h^2]$ \emph{stabilizers}.
-When critic classes $\Qbbb'$ and $\Hbbb'$ are symmetric and $\lambda$ is set to $0$, the objective functions in \cref{eq: est2-1,eq: est2-2} are equivalent to their counterparts in \cref{eq: est1-1,eq: est1-2}.
-Note that the stabilizers are quite different from regularizers.
-Regularizers typically introduce estimation bias, usually to deal with ill-posed inverse problems \citep[\eg, ][]{knight2000asymptotics,CarrascoMarine2007C7LI}.
-Stabilizers on the other hand do not introduce bias and are merely a way to reformulate the conditional moment equation.
+Stabilizers are different from regularizers.
+Regularizers typically introduce estimation bias \citep[\eg, ][]{knight2000asymptotics,CarrascoMarine2007C7LI}, {\newedit so we generally let them vanish when the sample size grows}.
+Stabilizers, on the other hand, do not introduce bias and are merely a way to reformulate the conditional moment equations. {\newedit In \cref{sec: closedness}, we show that they generally should not vanish.
+One exception is when critic classes $\Qbbb'$ and $\Hbbb'$ are symmetric: in this case, the objective functions in \cref{eq: est2-1,eq: est2-2} with $\lambda = 0$ are equivalent to their counterparts in \cref{eq: est1-1,eq: est1-2}.}